 The physical health risks of Covid only apply if you actually catch it.
 What I didn't mention about Alice is that she lives alone.
 She has been scrupulous about social-distancing, and only speaks to her family via Zoom or from the end of the garden path.
 It is extremely unlikely she will end up in hospital with Covid for the simple reason that she almost certainly won't catch it.
 That's not the case for many other people.
 Most extreme are those who are working on the front-line dealing with Covid patients: hospital nurses, for example.
 But anyone who is having to spend time in enclosed spaces with other people has a significantly elevated risk of catching Covid.
 A 60 year old bus driver is (I suspect) far more likely to end up in hospital with Covid than Alice is.
 One of the most exposed groups is school teachers.
 Very few schools have escaped without at least one teacher catching Covid.
 Almost none will die from it, but many will be affected by long-Covid.

 Whoever you are, catching Covid is likely to put you out of action for anything from a few days to several weeks.
 If you're a retired person with no real commitments, this is little more than an unpleasant inconvenience.
-But if you're a production line manager, a doctor, a teacher, a single-parent, a lab worker, a food-packer, a performer....or anybody else that is contributing to the economy, the loss of your services affects everyone, not just you.
+But if you're a production line manager, a doctor, a teacher, a lab worker, a food-packer, a performer....or anybody else that is contributing to the economy, the loss of your services affects everyone, not just you.
 If the ultimate objective is a strong economy which enables us to afford more hospitals/schools/police then it makes sense to prioritise those who add the most value to the economy in its widest sense.
 If you're uncomfortable thinking of this as an economic decision, then instead prioritise vaccinating those who 'help' the most other people.

 We've known about super-spreaders since the start of the pandemic.
 Some of these are easy to identify: they are the highly sociable people who are more likely to be exposed to Covid, and are also more likely to give it to other people.
 These include students, sports players, party-goers and also politicians (especially mask-free Republicans).
 Vaccinate these people and the R-rate will plunge.
 Taking it to an extreme, if 10% of society were super-spreaders and 90% were hermits, then you'd only have to vaccinate 10% of people and the virus would be eliminated.